Servicemembers’ Group Life Insurance (SGLI)

 You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.

-If you’re a member of the Public Health Service, you’ll need to fill out the Servicemembers’ Group Life Insurance Election and Certificate and give it to your unit’s personnel officer.
+If you’re a member of the Public Health Service, please submit your changes by filling out the Servicemembers’ Group Life Insurance Election and Certificate (SGLV 8286) and giving it to your unit’s personnel officer.

 Learn more about SOES